 Step 1: Choose a workflow solution.

-Your solution should be simple enough to use that there won’t be a steep learning curve.
+Your solution should be simple enough to use that there won’t be a steep learning curve when you’re figuring out how to create a workflow.
 The last thing you want to do is to create more processes to implement a process.
 The point here is to make things easier for everyone.

 Because this is just the first step to moving your business to a digital workflow, think about how your solution can be used in the future to digitize other processes you’ve identified earlier.
 Simple workflow software will often cover many areas of an organization––from sales and marketing to HR and finance.